cheeeeeeeeeen/RoR2-ChensGradiusMod/README.md

 **3.3.6**
 - Rewrite and improve Drone Death Behaviors.
+- Add a config option for setting category of Gunner Turrets as Drones instead of Miscellaneous.
+- Add broken effects to the custom drones.
 - Improve the Drone class so that work flow on some of the properties will be clearer.
 - Changes on Vanilla Drone Behaviors are now enforced and no longer configurable as they are now necessary for Artifact of Machines to work as well as mod compatibilities.
 - Every vanilla and custom drone can now be configured each to be repurchased upon being decommissioned.
 - Publicized all extension methods as it proves to be useful for shortcuts.
+- Cache all resource loading for optimization.

 **3.3.5**
 - Improve Custom Drone Skill Drivers so that they are smarter, and may miss when the target is fast.